Redaelli: «GP 2022 data heralds an incredibly successful edition»

 Days of Thunder (1990)

-A great cast, in which the names of Tom Cruise and Nicole Kidman stand out, and a great direction, that of Tony Scott , are the ingredients of the success of Days of Thunder , a film that has just turned 30 years old.
-The film tells the story of Cole Trickle , a young and reckless racing driver, and his rivalry with Rowdy Burnes , who later became his friend.
+A great cast, in which the names of Tom Cruise and Nicole Kidman stand out, and a great direction, that of Tony Scott , are the ingredients of the success of Days of Thunder , a film that recently celebrated its 30th anniversary.
+The film tells the story of Cole Trickle , a young and reckless race car driver, and his rivalry with Rowdy Burnes , who later becomes his friend.

 Fast as the Wind (2016)

-Among the films of cars that deserve to be seen there is also an important Italian production, Veloce come il vento , starring Stefano Accorsi .
+Among the car films that deserve to be seen there is also an important Italian production, Veloce come il vento , which stars Stefano Accorsi .
 The actor plays the role of Loris De Martino , the heir to a family of track champions, who from a rally champion has turned into a drug addict with no future.
-For him, the opportunity for redemption comes when, after the death of his father, he decides to help his sister Giulia train for the GT Championship.
+For him, the opportunity for redemption comes when, after his father's death, he decides to help his sister.
+Julia to train for the GT Championship.

 Grand Prix (1966)

-Going back in time, one cannot fail to include the historic Grand Prix among the cinematic pearls dedicated to motoring, which with its three-hour duration is undoubtedly a cult for lovers of the genre.
-The plot sees the intertwining of the personal and sporting stories of different drivers, ready to do battle to conquer the 1966 Formula 1 world championship .
+Going back in time, we cannot fail to include among the cinematic pearls dedicated to motor racing the historic Grand Prix , which with its three hours of running time is undoubtedly a cult for lovers of the genre.
+The plot intertwines the personal and sporting stories of several drivers, ready to battle to win the 1966 Formula 1 world championship .

 Crazy Beetle (1968)

 A completely crazy beetle , the famous Disney film, is undoubtedly of a completely different tenor compared to the drama of the Grand Prix, but it is nonetheless a film that made history.
-It is very difficult, in fact, to find someone who has not laughed following the rambling events of the Herbie beetle, who seems to have a soul and a great desire to do his own thing.
+It is very difficult, in fact, to find someone who hasn't laughed following the rambling adventures of Herbie the Beetle, who seems to have a soul and a great desire to do things his own way.

 Cars - Roaring Engines (2006)